 Novotel Monte-Carlo – Well reviewed hotel that offers value for money in Monaco.

 Getting to Monaco is quite easy.
 Monaco is well connected to the French railway network, only 20 minutes on the train from Nice.
 You can also reach Monaco on the train from Italy too.
+We book our Europe trains through Trainline.
 For International flights, the closest airport is Nice Côte d’Azur International Airport.

 Monaco is relatively small, so it’s easy to walk around to explore.
 Having said this, it is pretty hilly, which is why you will find escalators throughout Monaco.
 Other options for getting around include taxi, bus and the bateau bus which is actually a boat to get you across the harbour.